barrel/shopify-vite/docs/guide/troubleshooting.md

 allowing the Theme Editor to bypass the restriction and correctly load your local assets.

 ::: tip Automatic Configuration (v4.1.0+)
-Since v4.1.0, the plugin automatically sets CORS defaults.
-When `tunnel: true` is enabled, it also configures allowed hosts.
+Since v4.1.0, the plugin automatically sets `server.cors` defaults.
+When `tunnel: true` is enabled, it also configures `server.allowedHosts`.
 Your custom settings will always take precedence.
 :::

 ::: code-group